Age of extremes

 Hitler was wounded for a second time following a British gas attack.
 While recovering in Pasewalk, the unthinkable happened – Germany surrendered.

-Before the surrender, facing serious discontent at home and the prospect of defeat at the front, German's High Command sought to shift the blame.
+Before the surrender, facing serious discontent at home and the prospect of defeat at the front, Germany's High Command sought to shift the blame.
 The majority parties in the Reichstag were handed a poisoned chalice.
 They were given more power but implicated in the impending defeat.
 Kaiser Wilhelm II abdicated days before Armistice.
 Like others, Hitler was enraged by what he saw as the betrayal of an undefeated German Army by Jews and socialists at home.
 He resolved to go into politics.How did WW1 change the way we treat war injuries?How do we remember World War One?12 amazing WW1 facts that you probably don't know

 I brought back home with me my experiences at the front; out of them I built my National Socialist community.